SkyTradeLinks/SkyRadar-server-v2/README.md

     </a>
   </div>

-# Drone Radar Server
+- Link to App APK: [SkyTrade Drones Radar](https://github.com/SkyTradeLinks/main-site/pull/1/files)

+# SkyTrade Drones Real-Time API

 ## Overview
 deployed url: https://devradar.sky.trade/

-The Drone Radar server collects, stores and aggregates data from the SkyRadar app.
+The API collects, stores and aggregates data from the SkyTrade Drones Radar app.
 It is a NestJS application that provides a backend service for managing drone historical data through HTTP and WebSocket interfaces.
 It consists and built together with:
 - Ceramic/ComposeDB: A decentralized database network that plays an important role in our application's data management.
 By leveraging this technology, we ensure that our drone historical data is stored in a secure, transparent, and highly available manner.
 ComposeDB's decentralized architecture allows for real-time data synchronization and validation, making it an ideal solution for our use case.
 With Ceramic/ComposeDB, we can confidently store and manage large amounts of data while maintaining the highest levels of data integrity and security.

 - How we use it:
-  A  GraphQL model is designed with the data structure of the drone signals that is sent to a Ceramic node, this data is then indexed for easy access and also for proper filtering.
+  A  GraphQL model is designed with the data structure of the drone signals that is sent to a Ceramic node, this data is indexed for easy access and also for proper filtering.
   This model is deployed on a Ceramic server running on AWS.
 This makes it easy for the signals to be readily available for use.
   During a request, A GraphQL query is sent directly to the Ceramic server and since the model is indexed, this makes the response time more faster than regular REST API.
 - API Response includes but not limited to: